Skip to Content

 10. Hamilton Pool Preserve, Dripping Springs

-It is about 50 feet in height and surrounded by lush vegetation, perfect for cooling off and hiding from the sun on a hot summer day.
+It is about 50 feet tall and surrounded by lush vegetation, perfect for cooling off and hiding from the sun on a hot summer day.

-The waterfall is conveniently located near Austin; the good news is that you can swim in the pool from the bottom of it.
+I really liked that it is conveniently located near Austin and that I was allowed to swim in the pool from the bottom of it.

-For more details about Swimming at Hamilton Pool Preserve, check this article.
+For more details about Swimming at Hamilton Pool Preserve, check our article about Hamilton Pool Preserve.

 Where to sleep around Hamilton Pool Preserve